chrisgrieser/shimmering-obsidian/README.md

 ---

 ### CSS-related Features
-- Quickly access themes & CSS Snippets
+- Access themes & CSS Snippets
 - Create new snippets from the clipboard

 ➡️ [Documentation of CSS-related Features](docs/CSS-related%20Features.md)